-The Utilities Chapter contains policies and maps that guide the siting of utility facilities in the city.
-The main purpose of this chapter is to ensure that Poulsbo will have utilities to adequately serve the Land Use Plan.
-Policies also address the quality, reliability, safety and regulation of the services provided.
+The Utilities Chapter contains the goals and policies necessary to and maps that guide the siting of utility services facilities in the city.
+The main purpose of this chapter is to ensure that utility services provided by both public and private purveyors will be supportive of the comprehensive plan and be available to support the growth and development anticipated during the planning period that Poulsbo will have utilities to adequately serve the Land Use Plan.
+The goals and Ppolicies also address the quality, reliability, safety, and regulation of the services provided.

 The Growth Management Act requires all comprehensive plans to contain a Utilities Element that "includes the general location, proposed locations, and capacity of all existing and proposed utilities, including but not limited to electrical lines, telecommunication lines, and natural gas lines."
-(RCW 36.70A.070(4)).
+(RCW 36.70A.070(4)).-{Moved up}

-In Poulsbo, as in many cities, utilities are provided by a combination of city-managed and non city-managed providers.
+Like In Poulsbo, as in many cities, Poulsbo utilities are provided by a combination of city-managed and non-city-managed providers.
 Depending on their service, these are variously state regulated, federally licensed and/or municipally franchised providers.